 - a.
 Our General Fund is our principal operating fund.
-The fund balance in the General Fund increased from \$8.4 million to \$9.2 million.
-This increase is primarily due to increased state revenues that exceeded increase in expenditures. - b.
-Our special revenue funds consist of cafeteria fund.
-The cafeteria fund balance decreased from \$32,320 to \$27,483.
-This decrease is primarily due to a slight decrease in food sales and increased food and labor costs. - c.
-Capital outlay funds increased approximately \$255 thousand due primarily to increased developer fee revenue. - d.
-The debt service funds increased approximately \$62 thousand.
+The fund balance in the General Fund decreased from \$9.2 million to \$8.9 million.
+This decrease is primarily due to increased expenditures that exceeds increases in revenue. - b.
+Our special revenue funds consist of Cafeteria Fund.
+The Cafeteria Fund balance decreased from \$27,481 to \$(174).
+This decrease is primarily due to a decrease in food sales and increased food and labor costs. - c.
+Capital Outlay Funds.
+Our Building Fund reports amounts from the general obligation bond and is a new fund in 2016-17.
+Our Capital Facilities Fund increased from \$855 thousand to \$1.1 million primarily to developer fee revenue exceeding expenditures. - d.
+The debt service funds increased approximately \$2.6 million primarily due to funds paid to the general obligation bond debt service.